MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/activedirectory/Get-ADUser.md

 -SearchBase "ou=mfg,dc=noam,dc=corp,dc=contoso,dc=com"

-When the value of the SearchBase parameter is set to an empty string and you are connected to a GC port, all partitions will be searched.
+When the value of the SearchBase parameter is set to an empty string and you are connected to a GC port, all partitions are searched.
-If the value of the SearchBase parameter is set to an empty string and you are not connected to a GC port, an error will be thrown.
+If the value of the SearchBase parameter is set to an empty string and you are not connected to a GC port, an error is thrown.

 The following example shows how to set this parameter to an empty string.
 -SearchBase ""